It’s a Persimmon Thing – The Persimmon Festival, Sept. 16 – 24, 2022

 Mitchell’s Persimmon Festival – Preview Events

-The traditional Spring Mill State Park Candlelight Tour lights up Pioneer Village Saturday, September 17 from 4p.m. until 9 p.m.
+The traditional Spring Mill State Park Tri Kappa Candlelight Tour lights up Pioneer Village Saturday, September 23 from 4pm until 9 pm.
 Illuminated lanterns and glowing candlelight transcends the village back to the 1800s, as crafters demonstrate their skills and produce their wares.

 Times-Mail / PETE SCHREINER Mitchell – Julie Henderson works the potters wheel by candlelight during Tri Kappa’s 44th Annual Candlelight Tour at Spring Mill State Park.

 This twilight stroll through Pioneer Village, busy with pioneer life, provides a glimpse of a typical fall evening in the mid-1800s.
 Color-edged leaves, hay bales, scarecrows and corn stalks create autumn magic, as the smell of persimmon goodies signals festival time is here.
 Come hungry for the ham and beans dinner, popcorn balls, caramel apples and persimmon desserts.
-Proceeds benefit the many charity, educational and cultural projects supported by the Mitchell Chapter of Tri Kappa.
+Experience musical entertainment, story-telling and trades demonstrations.
+Proceeds benefit the many charity, educational and cultural projects supported by the Mitchell Tri Kappa.

 Mitchell’s Persimmon Festival – The Main Event

-Then on Monday, September 19, The Persimmon Festival comes alive.
-Open through Saturday, September 24, this celebration is packed with carnival rides, a parade, pageant winners, contests, activities, demonstrations, crafts, a car show and vendor booths.
+Then on Monday, September 25, The Persimmon Festival comes alive in downtown Mitchell.
+Open through Saturday, September 30, this celebration is packed with carnival rides, a parade, pageant winners, contests, activities, demonstrations, crafts, a car show and vendor booths.
 Native sons and daughters return and families gather for this traditional homecoming.
-Again this year, bring your singing talents to the Main Street Stage for Persimmon Idol on Monday, September 19, then join us every night for bands and musical artists.

 Fantastic Festival Food!

 As always, you’ll find some of the best food you have ever tasted.
 And, yes, some of the best food you have ever tasted will be persimmon recipes including, but not limited to persimmon pudding, cookies, and ice cream.
-To compliment your persimmon treats, other festival food favorites like tacos, corn dogs, BBQ, tiger ears, and cheeseburgers will be easy to find.
-Wash it down with coffee, iced tea, lemonade, cream soda, apple cider, soft drinks or water.
-Take advantage of the nightly dinner features, including beans and cornbread, Italian night, Mexican night, pork dinner, steak dinner and chicken BBQ (check the festival guide for days and times.)
-With so many tasty temptations, come hungry and thirsty!
+To compliment your persimmon treats, other festival food favorites like brats, tacos, corn dogs, BBQ, tiger ears, and cheeseburgers will be easy to find.
+Wash it down with coffee, iced tea, lemonade, cream soda, apple cider, soft drinks or ice cold water.
+With so many tasty temptations, come hungry and thirsty every day!

 Lots to see and do!